artsy/artsy.github.io/source/_posts/2012-08-16-testing-with-delayed-jobs.markdown

 end
 ```

 All green.
-But once this code hit production, it became an infinite loop.
+But once this code hit production, `notify!` was called in an infinite loop.
 How is that possible?

 The call to `notify!` is delayed using DelayedJob in production and is not delayed in test.
 It does not work under DelayedJob and will create as many delayed notifications as it possibly can until it runs out of stack space.